This page is continued from the Legal Precepts adopted into U.S. law (from Europe) through the Constitution:

 7. The amount by which the value of or an interest in property exceeds secured claims or liens; the difference between the value of the property and all encumbrances on it <thanks to the real-estate boom, the mortgaged house still had high equity>. — aka cushion.

 8. An ownership interest in property, especially in a business <the founders gave her equity in the business in return for all her help>.
-See Owner’s Equity.
+See OWNERS EQUITY; BOOK EQUITY; MARKET EQUITY.

-- Ownership and Types of Ownership – the “bundle of rights” allowing one to possess, use, manage, and enjoy property, including the right to convey it to others (regardless of of any actual or constructive control).
+- ownership – the “bundle of rights” allowing one to possess, use, manage, and enjoy property, including the right to convey it to others (regardless of of any actual or constructive control).

-- Interest and Types of interest – all or part of a legal or equitable claim to or right in property.
+- interest – all or part of a legal or equitable claim to or right in property.

 private equity – corporate stock that is not traded on a public exchange. * Investors put capital directly into a private company or buy out a public company and delist the stock in exchange for the equity interest.